RavenousLegs

 GandaLa pass - Markha Valley trek in Ladakh

-The descent from Ganda La pass looked straight forward.
-After a couple of hours I took a break at a tea house at Shingo village.
-I met few trekkers there who called it a day at this village and didn't go further.
-I had planned to walk up to Skiu.
-The trail was a never-ending stretch and I made it to Skiu just before the sunset.
-I didn't want to move even an inch after this and I settled at the homestay.
-The lady served me my favourite ginger lemon tea that soothed me down after a long tiring day.
-I woke up early the next day to observe the sun rise behind the stunning Skiu monastery.
+The descent from Ganda La pass appeared straightforward.
+After a couple of hours, I took a break at a tea house in Shingo village.
+There, I met a few trekkers who had decided to turn back at this village and not continue further.
+I had planned to hike up to Skiu.
+The trail stretched endlessly, and I finally reached Skiu just before sunset.
+Exhausted, I decided to rest at the homestay.
+The lady there served me my favorite ginger lemon tea, which helped me relax after a long and tiring day.
+The next morning, I woke up early to witness the breathtaking sunrise behind the magnificent Skiu monastery.

 Skui monastery - Markha Valley trek in Ladakh